What’s in this article

 The Malaysian government initiated this program, which was introduced by the Ministry of Tourism and Culture (MOTAC) for individuals seeking to begin a new life in the country.

-One can obtain an MM2H visit pass which will be valid for up to 10 years upon becoming part of the MM2H programme and is renewable once the holder fulfills the renewal requirements after it expires.
+One can obtain an MM2H visit pass which will be valid for up to 10 years upon becoming part of the MM2H programme and is renewable once the holder fulfils the renewal requirements after it expires.

 The validity period can be extended at any time as long as the owner of the visa possesses the necessary documents as well as the financial ability to pay for them.
 However, the visa does not confer permanent resident (PR) status; neither does it lead to its owner’s receiving PR status in Malaysia.